Niger army repels fresh Boko Haram attack on border town

 "This morning, there was shelling by the terrorists and unfortunately a shell fell on the market.
 There was one person killed and six wounded," he told state television.

-"The situation is under control and we hope that tomorrow parliament will authorise us to go on the offensive," the minister added, accompanied by his Chadian counterpart.
+"The situation is under control and we hope that tomorrow parliament will authorize us to go on the offensive," the minister added, accompanied by his Chadian counterpart.

 An emergency services worker had earlier told Reuters at least five people died in the attack.